-- In play: in your Player area - (Nation: in the Nation deck - Accession: at the bottom of the Nation deck - → Development: in the Development area - → Supply: in the Unrest pile - Chaos: a deck of special havoc for the Cultist player - 11.
-Player count: cards with a \$\frac{1}{2} 3 + \text{ aren't used in a solo or two-player game.
-Cards with a \$\frac{1}{2} 4 \text{ aren't used in a solo, two-, or three-player game. - 12.
+- In play: in your Player area - ( Nation: in the Nation deck - Accession: at the bottom of the Nation deck - Development: in the Development area - → Supply: in the Unrest pile - Chaos: a deck of special havoc for the Cultist player - Player count: cards with a \$3+ aren't used in a solo or two-player game.
+Cards with a \$4 aren't used in a solo, two-, or three-player game. - 12.
 Expansion: cards with a are only used when playing with the Trade Routes expansion (see page 26).
 Cards with a and symbol cannot be used in the same Commons deck (see step 3 of the Commons setup on page 13). - 13.
 Card number: a number reference for the card.
 If the first digit of the reference is a 1, the card is from the Classics box.
 If it's a 2, it is from the Legends box.
 Cards from the Horizons box begin with a 3. - 14.
 Victory points: how many victory points the card is worth at the end of the game, if any.
-Cards with a (X) icon are worth X points.
-Cards with a (Y) icon are worth a variable number of victory points, as specified on the card.
-Cards with a (X) icon are worth negative X points.
+Cards with a icon are worth X points.
+Cards with a reworth a variable number of victory points, as specified on the card.
+Cards with a X icon are worth negative X points.